Graph factors and powers of Hamilton cycles in the budget-constrained random graph process: Graph factors: lower bounds for successful strategies

 Moreover, $n_0$ is chosen sufficiently large with respect to $t$ that all subsequent inequalities where this is necessary hold for all $n\geq n_0$.\COMMENT{Note we do not believe that $ n_0 $ depends on anything in the hierarchy, only on $ t $.
 We choose not to change the statement, as it is correct as written.} Furthermore, for more convenient calculations during the proof, we introduce the density parameters $ p \coloneqq t/ M \in (0, 1) $ and $ d \coloneqq 2b/n \in (0, n - 1] $.
 Note that by \eqref{eq:hierarchy}, in particular,

 Recall that, for each $i\in[t]$, we write $ e_i $ for the edge received at time~$ i $ in the random graph process.
 Recall also the definition of the update history at time $i$, which consists of a pair $(\vect{e}^{(i)},\vect{b}^{(i)})\in E^{(i)}\times\{0,1\}^i$ encoding the sequence of edges presented so far, as well as the choices made by Builder (see \cref{sect:notation}).
 We say that a sequence $ U = (U_i)_{i \in [t]} $ of subsets of $ [n] $ which are nested (that is, such that $ U_1 \supseteq \cdots \supseteq U_t $) is a \defi{vertex filtration} in the budget-constrained random graph process (under some strategy) if $U_i$ depends only on the update history at time $i$.
 In general, we think of $ U $ as a subset of the vertices which evolves over time, depending both upon the randomly presented edges and the behaviour of the strategy, but in which each $ U_i $ does not depend on anything that happens after time $ i $.
-Given $ \nu \in [0, 1] $, we say that a vertex filtration $ U $ is \defi{$ \nu $-incomplete} if $ |U_t| \ge (1 - \nu) n$ (which, in particular, implies that $ |U_i| \ge (1 - \nu) n $ for all $i\in[t]$).
+Given $ \nu \in [0, 1] $, we say that a set $ U' \subseteq [n] $ is \defi{$ \nu $-incomplete} if $ |U'| \ge (1 - \nu) n$, and further that a vertex filtration $ U $ is \defi{$ \nu $-incomplete} if $ U_t $ is $ \nu $-incomplete (which, in particular, implies that $ U_i $ is $ \nu $-incomplete for all $i\in[t]$).
 Note that, for any positive integer $ \ell \le 1 / \nu $, the intersection of $ \ell $ different $ \nu$-incomplete vertex filtrations is an $ (\ell \nu) $-incomplete vertex filtration.